128technology/docs/docs/onboard_ssr_device_otp.md

 3. Connect the USB end of the cable to your laptop.
 4. Connect the power input to the back of the SSR1x0/1x00, but do not power it up.
 5. Open a terminal window.
 6. Run the following command to identify the USB port:

-	- Mac: `ls -al /dev/*usb*`
-	- Windows `ls -al /*usb*`
-7. Copy the serial port information.
+	ls -al /dev/*usb*

-8. In the **Mac terminal** window, type `screen`, paste the serial port info, and add the baud rate.
+8. In the terminal window, type `screen`, paste the serial port info, and add the baud rate.

 	screen /dev/cu.usbserial-A50285BI 115200

-	In a **Windows terminal**, paste the serial port info, and add the baud rate.

-	 /cu.usbserial-A50285BI 115200

 9. Press Enter.
 10. Insert your USB with the new ISO image into the USB port of the SSR1x0/1x00.
 11. Power up the SSR device.
 12. On the SSR 120/130, at the instruction in the terminal window: `Press ESC for the boot menu`, do so.
-The SSR1200-1500 .

 	![Boot Menu prompt](/img/onboard_otp_boot_menu.png)